IG Farben

-The Allies seized the company at the end of the war in 1945 and the US authorities put its directors on trial.
+The Allies seized the company at the end of the war in 1945 and the Allied authorities put its directors on trial.
 Held from 1947 to 1948 as one of the subsequent Nuremberg trials, the IG Farben trial saw 23 IG Farben directors tried for war crimes and 13 convicted.
 However, by 1951 all of them were released from prison early after the U.S. military instituted good time credits in its war crime program.
 What remained of IG Farben in the West was split in 1951 into its six constituent companies, then again into three: BASF, Bayer, and Hoechst.
 These companies continued to operate as an informal cartel and played a major role in the West German Wirtschaftswunder.
 Following several later mergers the main successor companies are Agfa, BASF, Bayer and Sanofi.
 In 2004, the University of Frankfurt, housed in the former IG Farben head office, set up a permanent exhibition on campus, the Norbert Wollheim memorial, for the slave labourers and those killed by Zyklon B.